Skip to main content

 The NECC was operating far beyond the scope of a traditional pharmacy, producing drugs in large batches and distributing them across state lines without individual prescriptions, blurring the line between compounding and manufacturing.

 This crisis served as a catalyst for federal action.
 It became clear that a more defined federal role was needed to oversee compounders that operate on a national scale.
-In response, Congress passed the and Security Act (DQSA) in 2013.
+In response, Congress passed the Drug Quality and Security Act (DQSA) in 2013.

-This landmark legislation amended the Federal Food, Drug, (FDCA) and created a new framework for federal oversight, establishing two distinct categories of compounding pharmacies.
+This landmark legislation amended the Federal Food, Drug, and Cosmetic Act (FDCA) and created a new framework for federal oversight, establishing two distinct categories of compounding pharmacies.
 This act did not remove the authority of state boards; instead, it clarified the FDA’s jurisdiction and created a more robust, tiered system of regulation designed to prevent a future tragedy and enhance patient safety.

 Intermediate